Quick Summary

 43 | Moidams – the Mound-Burial system of the Ahom Dynasty | 2024 | Assam |

 India holds the sixth-highest number of UNESCO World Heritage Sites globally.
 The countries with 42 or more such sites include Italy, Spain, Germany, China, and France.
-Notably, since 2014, India has added 12 new World Heritage Sites, showcasing the nation’s commitment to preserving and promoting its cultural and natural treasures.
+Notably, since 2014, India has added 12 new World Heritage Sites, showcasing its commitment to preserving and promoting its cultural and natural treasures.

 Famous for the world’s 2/3rd population of Great One-Horned Rhinoceroses.
-The park holds the record for the highest density of tigers in the world, as well as wild water buffalo, elephants, and swamp deer.
+The park holds the record for the highest density of tigers worldwide and wild water buffalo, elephants, and swamp deer.
 Additionally, it has gained recognition as an Important Bird Area.

 A UNESCO World Heritage Site since 1985, Manas National Park is a protected area covering 284 sq km in Assam, India.
 Its rich biodiversity and endangered species like the Assam roofed turtle, pygmy hog, hispid hare, golden langur, and Bengal florican are well-known.

-This former hunting ground of the Maharajas of Bharatpur is now a bird sanctuary that is home to over 230 species of birds, including the Asian koel, from which it gets its name.
+This former hunting ground of the Maharajas of Bharatpur is now a bird sanctuary home to over 230 species of birds, including the Asian koel, from which it gets its name.

-This park is home to the Royal Bengal tiger, the largest tiger population in the world.
-It is also the largest mangrove forest in the world.
+This park is home to the Royal Bengal tiger, which has the largest tiger population in the world.
+It also has the largest mangrove forest in the world.

-The Western Ghats is a mountain range that runs along the western coast of India.
+The Western Ghats are a mountain range that runs along the western coast of India.
 It is a UNESCO World Heritage Site for its rich biodiversity and unique ecosystems.

-This park is located in the Himalayas and is home to a variety of mountain animals, including snow leopards, bears, and ibex.
+This park is in the Himalayas and is home to various mountain animals, including snow leopards, bears, and ibex.

 34 wonders that are considered UNESCO World Heritage Sites in India.